zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/005_final_action_and_more.md

   /*
-  We want to filter the records by `markAsDeleted: false` Which means we want the records never been delete yet.
+  We want to filter the records by `markAsDeleted: false` which means we want the records never been deleted yet.
   */
   var babyList = await Baby.find({
     markAsDeleted: false